5 Proven Hardwood Flooring Thickness Chart & Categories

 If you don’t mind staying out of the room, or the entire home for about a week, go for it.
 But, if you have kids, dogs and need to live in your home, pre-finished flooring is the way to go.

-Another advantage with solid prefinished white oak flooring is there is very little outgassing because there are no adhesives.
+Another advantage with solid prefinished white oak flooring is there is no outgassing because there are no adhesives.
 The coatings have had time to dry and dissipate before shipping.

 In an article from Consumer Reports, “Breathe Easier About Your Flooring,” they said,